Comments by Kjell Aleklett

-The conclusion of this is that decisions within the natural gas industry and by governments have been take on grounds that have been far from reality.
+The conclusion of this is that decisions within the natural gas industry have been taken by governments because they have been far from reality.
 The fact that fractions of the discoveries have been reported instead of the full amount gives misleading trends for the future.

-You can see in the figure that we officially get a figure that shows a growth in reserves instead of the fact that the reserves have been more or less constant from year 1980 due to the fact that the annual discovery is close to annual production.
+You can see in the figure that we officially get a picture that shows a growth in reserves instead of the fact that the reserves have been more or less constant from the year 1980 because the annual discovery is close to annual production.

 There is a strong message in the next figure.

-The fact that the discoveries of oil peaked in the 60:s is today an accepted knowledge, but the fact that the natural gas discoveries peaked in the 70:s is for the majority a well hidden secret.
-Many believe the exploration for natural gas is non existing, but the industry is searching and they just finds less.
+The fact that the discoveries of oil peaked in the 60:s is today an accepted knowledge, but the fact that the natural gas discoveries peaked in the 70:s is for the majority a well-hidden secret.
+Many believe the exploration for natural gas is nonexisting, but the industry is searching, and they just find less.
 We are now in a face when we are consuming more than we are finding.
-This is at this very moment devastating for US and it will within a future also effect Europe.
+It is at this very moment devastating for the US and it will within a future also affect Europe.

-It’s much harder to model the peak of natural gas then it is to model the peak of oil.
-One way is to look for trends that are similar for oil and gas.
-In the next figure Jean Laherrere show the R/P ratios for oil and gas.
+It’s much harder to model the peak of natural gas than it is to model the peak of oil.
+One way is to look for trends that are similar to oil and gas.
+In the next figure, Jean Laherrere shows the R/P ratios for oil and gas.

-You can see that the ratios from technical data have a constant slope for both oil and gas.
-In general one can say that one expect a straight line till the time fore the peak production and in the case of oil should that be 2008.
-From the figure you can see that the time difference between the two lines is less than 20 years.
-This indicates that peak gas might be a reality within 20 years after the peak oil, or around 2030.
-Obvious there is big uncertainties in this number but it is time to start to think of a year for the gas peak.
-With the enormous expansion that we now can see in Europe it might be earlier.
+You can see that the rates in technical data that have a constant slope for both oil and gas.
+In general, one can say that one expect a straight line till the time for the peak production and in the case of oil should that be 2008.
+From the figure, you can see that the time difference between the two lines is less than 20 years.
+It indicates that peak gas might be a reality within 20 years after the peak oil, or around 2030.
+Obviously there is considerable uncertainties in this number, but it is time to start to think of a year for the gas peak.
+With the enormous expansion that we now can see in Europe, it might be earlier.

-Data for the world is based on regional data And the regions of special interest is North America and Europe.
-In the next figure Jean Laherrere present production and discovery data for US, Canada and Mexico as these countries are linked together with pipelines.
-The discovery rate is shifted 23 years and by doing so one can see that there is a sharp connection between production and discovery.
-In principle it’s very easy to understand as it is not possible to produce something that not have been found.
+Data for the world is based on regional data.
+The regions of particular interest are North America and Europe.
+In the next figure, Jean Laherrere present production and discovery data for the US, Canada, and Mexico as these countries are linked together with pipelines.
+The discovery rate is shifted 23 years, and by doing so, one can see that there is a sharp connection between production and discovery.
+In principle, it’s very easy to understand as it is not possible to produce something that not has been found.

-The decline rate in discovery of conversional natural gas twenty years ago will within the next ten years dramatically lower the production within the region.
+The decline rate in the discovery of natural gas twenty years ago will dramatically lower the production in the region within the next decade.

 The net for natural gas is expanding in Europe, but the production within Europe is declining.
 The next figure is a summary of the situation.